Kilix/redux-select-entities/README.md

     layout: layoutState,
 }
 ```
+This lets you use the `select` function to get any entity from your state.
+By calling `select('todo', state, 1)`, you'll get the todo of id 1.

 ## Usage
 The most important part of the API is done by the `entityReducer` [higher-order reducer](http://redux.js.org/docs/recipes/reducers/SplittingReducerLogic.html#splitting-up-reducer-logic).
 It takes a reducer and an optional option parameter (without any options, the higher-order reducer won't do anything for you beside initializing the state).